Main menu

 As a division of Engineering Student Services, the Multicultural Engineering Program (MEP) is a retention program designed to provide equitable opportunities to undergraduate students who have been historically underserved in the College of Engineering at Cal Poly.
 MEP leverages a strong support network to build a community and provide the necessary bridges for students' academic success.

-MEP Student Population (Who do we serve in CENG?)
+MEP Student Population

 • First generation students